Disgruntled, angry teenagers turn into well-adjusted individuals, thanks to Maharani

 “Having a drunkard father, being abandoned by a parent or having disinterested teachers, plus the need to belong to their peer group are among the factors that could cause frustration in a child and make them react negatively towards his or her surroundings.
 I always tell them that no matter how bad your background seems, you can always rise above the mud and bloom like a lotus flower.
 Don’t look outside to see how badly a person or your current situation is treating you; seek to find how you can improve and better your situation against all odds,” he said.

-Chandra Mohan who had been a Maharani camp coordinator from 2010 to 2013, says the camps are useful to both parents and the participants.
+Chandra Mohan who had been a Maharani camp trainer from 2010 to 2013, says the camps are useful to both parents and the participants.

 “I have two daughters and I understand there are certain things that parents tend to shy away from talking about.
 At the Maharani camps, there is a module where the girls are taught about important sensitive subjects; personal hygiene, menstruation and proper inner wear – topics that are not openly discussed in many families,” he said.